Here’s our top picks for the best finger paint for babies and kids. This list includes taste safe & GF options for kids with sensitivities.

 Below is a round up of finger paints for babies and toddlers.
 Our team tried every one so be sure to check out our review of each paint.

 These paints are divided up by order of introduction or how you the caregiver might choose to introduce them.
-With a very young baby (under 1), you are likely to want to err on the side of taste safe as everything will end up (at least a bit) in their mouths.
+With a very young baby (under 1), you are likely to want to err on the side of taste safe as everything will end up in your baby’s mouth.
 As your child grows, this might be less of a concern.

 All paints listed are non toxic (of course!)
 We’ve also listed allergy information when available.
-If your child has food allergies, be sure to do your research, because paints can sometimes contain unexpected allergens.
+If your child has food allergies, be sure to do your research as paints can contain unexpected allergens.
 With that said, all the paints we’ve included have disclosed this information for your peace of mind.